wazuh/wazuh-documentation/source/installation-guide/custom-installation/step-by-step/wazuh-server.rst

 Wazuh server
 ============

-This document will go through the installation of the Wazuh server components and Filebeat in a Wazuh multi-node cluster.
+Install the Wazuh server in a single-node or multi-node configuration.

 .. note:: Root user privileges are required to run all the commands described below.

 Installing the Wazuh server
 ---------------------------

 The Wazuh server collects and analyzes data from the deployed Wazuh agents.
-It runs the Wazuh manager, the Wazuh API, and Filebeat.
-The first step to set up Wazuh is adding the Wazuh's repository to the servers.
+It runs the Wazuh manager and Filebeat.

-As an alternative to this installation method, you can install Wazuh using packages.
-To perform this action, see the :ref:`Package list <packages>` section.

 Adding the Wazuh repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes how to add the Wazuh repository.
-It will be used for the Wazuh manager, the Wazuh API, and Filebeat installation.
-These steps must be followed in all the servers that will be part of the Wazuh multi-node cluster:
+Add the Wazuh repository to download the official Wazuh packages.
+As an alternative, you can download the Wazuh packages directly from our :ref:`Package list <packages>`.

 .. tabs::